pagkly/Zed/Investopedia4/Above the Margin Understanding Marginal Utility.md

 -   Marginal utility is the added satisfaction a consumer gets from having one more unit of a good or service.
 -   The concept of marginal utility is used by economists to determine how much of an item consumers are willing to purchase.
--   The law of diminishing marginal utility is often used to justify progressive taxes.
+-   The [[Law Of Diminishing Marginal Utility|law of diminishing marginal utility]] is often used to justify progressive taxes.
 -   Marginal utility can be positive, zero, or negative.

 ## Understanding Marginal Utility